Adding Properties to a Class

-This chapter describes how to add properties in a class definition.
+This topic describes how to add properties in a class definition.

-The data, or state, of an object is stored in it properties.
+The data, or state, of an object is stored in its properties.
 Every class definition may contain zero or more property definitions.

 You can add a new property to a class in two ways: